-A special "meet-me" teleconference will be held on Friday November 16, 2018 at 10:00 am (central time) for groups planning to submit a HASP application.
-During the teleconference we will present a brief description of the HASP program, what we expect to see in your application and will address any questions you may have.
-Groups who have previously flown on HASP as well as new organizations should plan on attending this teleconference.
-To participate dial in to 1-844-467-4685 a few minutes prior to the conference time.
-When requested enter the Conference ID number 780290 followed by the # key.
+A special "meet-me" teleconference will be held on Friday, November 13, 2020 at 10:00 am (central time) for groups planning to submit a HASP application.
+During the teleconference, we will present a brief description of the HASP program, what we expect to see in all applications, and will address any questions you may have.
+Groups who have previously flown on HASP as well as new organizations should plan on attending this Zoom teleconference.
+A second Application Development teleconference will be held on Friday, December 18, 2020 at 10:00 am (central time) to discuss any questions potential applicants may have while creating their proposal.
+To participate in either or both teleconferences, please register at https://laspace.lsu.edu/hasp2021-qa-registration-form/.
+Once registered, all the appropriate Zoom information will be emailed to the participants.